-Music Scholarship Awards enable the School of Music to assist outstanding undergraduate applicants who demonstrate-through live or recorded audition, or by other evidence-excellence in preparation, as well as potential for unusual growth in music performance or other specialty areas.
+Music Scholarship Awards enable the School of Music to assist outstanding undergraduate applicants who demonstrate-through personal or taped audition, or by other evidence-excellence in preparation, as well as potential for unusual growth in music performance or other specialty areas.
 Scholarships are automatically renewed each year (up to a maximum of four years) if the student maintains a sound academic record and meets all other University scholarship criteria.
 Applications are available from the Director of Music Admissions.

-In addition to meeting general University requirements for scholarship holders, recipients of talent awards and other School of Music scholarships are required to: participate in the appropriate conducted ensemble each semester, or accompany selected soloists and ensembles (if the major instrument is piano or organ); complete at least one credit of private instruction each semester on the major instrument or voice; maintain a cumulative grade point average of 3.0 or higher; and perform as soloists or ensemble musicians on special occasions as requested by the Director of the School of Music.
+In addition to meeting general University requirements for scholarship holders, recipients of talent awards and other School of Music scholarships are required to participate in the appropriate conducted ensemble each semester, to complete at least one credit of private instruction each semester on the major instrument or voice, or accompany selected ensembles and soloists (if the major instrument is piano or organ), to maintain a cumulative grade point average of 3.0 or higher, and to perform as soloists or ensemble musicians on special occasions as requested by the Dean of the School of Music.